THE INTRODUCTION

 Lastly, for those contemplating the roof of their extension, you generally have two choices:

-Offering a contemporary touch, they’re great for roof lights and potentially even a roof garden.
+Flat Roofs: Offering a contemporary touch, they’re great for roof lights and potentially even a roof garden.

 So, which type of extension is right for you?
 It really boils down to your specific needs, the architecture of your existing home, and, of course, your budget.
 As always, it’s vital to get expert advice.
-You don’t have to navigate this journey alone; with professional guidance, the process can be a lot smoother and more enjoyable.

 If you’ve settled on the kind of extension you desire but aren’t sure about the next steps, please don’t hesitate to get in touch.
 At CJ Smiths, we’re here to guide you every step of the way, ensuring you end up with a space that you’re proud to call your own.